kaltokri/just-the-docs-test/docs/installation/dcsserverbot.md

 - Download a zip file

 If you want to use the auto update feature you must use git clone:
-- Open a git bash in the perent folder, where you want to place the DcsServerBot folder and run this command:
+- Open a git bash in the perent folder, where you want to place the DCSServerBot folder and run this command:
 `git clone https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot.git`
 - The folder DCSServerBot will be created automatically and all files will be cloned into this folder